MarsBased/marsbased-website-old/_posts/2015-05-07-The-MarsBased-Blogging-Guide.markdown

 ###Links###

-When we got started in the Internet, backlinking was a good idea.
-Back then, blogs and sites alike paid one another to have a link to their site, whatever the content was, just to pass onto one another visitors and pagerank.
+Back in the early days of the Internet, backlinking was a good idea.
+Back then, blogs and sites alike paid one another to have a link to their site, whatever the content was, just to pass onto one another visitors and page rank.

 Nowadays, the reality is very different. <a href="http://white.net/blog/high-risk-seo-33-ways-to-get-penalised-by-google/" title="Google Penalises Backlinks" target="_blank">Google penalises that</a>.